iworld1991/InfVar/README.md

         \workingfolder\tables\reduced_form_results
         - \workingfolder\tables\reduced_form_results\before2019
     - \workingfolder\python

         See below for detailed information.
         - \workingfolder\python\figures
         - \workingfolder\python\tables
         - \workingfolder\python\tables\after2022

 ## Data code

 - For downloading the SCE data run this [Python code](/workingfolder/python/DownloadSCE.ipynb).
-This Python program downloads the three datasets above and formats them as .dta files.
+This Python program downloads the three datasets listed and formats them as .dta files.

 The citations for these data files are as follows: